march1993/gohive/README.md

 ## Depends
 1. OS support

 Only Debian/stretch is supported so far.
-Directory `/gohive` would be used to store all the application.
+Directory `/gohive` would be used to store all the application and `/gohive.go` would be used to store all golang installtions.

 2. nginx